Hardware Aware Training for Efficient Keyword Spotting on General Purpose and Specialized Hardware: Power Usage on General Purpose and Specialized Hardware

 To estimate the number of transistors, and hence the area, of the design we generated RTL designs of each of the relevant components, and used the yosys open source tool \citep{Yosys} and libraries to estimate the number of transistors required for the total number of components included in our network.

 Figure~\ref{fig:clocks} shows the resulting power/area trade-off for our LMU-based design.
-As can be seen, the lowest power design we found sits at 8.79\,$\mu$W (92~kHz clock) and \numprint{8052298} transistors.
-For this design, the throughput for one 20\,ms frame is 13.38\,ms and the latency for the 40\,ms update is 39.59\,ms, meaning the design runs in real time.
-Note that all designs depicted in Figure ~\ref{fig:clocks} are real-time.
+Note that all designs depicted are real-time capable.
+We observe increased power and area consumption when operating in the realm of low frequency, directly attributed to requiring additional resources to meet real time constraints along with dynamic switching of ``\emph{glue}'' logic to support parallel operations of these resources.
+As we increase frequency, it becomes easier to maintain real time operations, thus progressively reducing resources required.
+We then reach the lowest power design, found at 8.79\,$\mu$W (92\,kHz clock) and \numprint{8052298} transistors.
+For this design, the throughput for one 20\,ms frame is 13.38\,ms and the latency for the 40\,ms update is 39.59\,ms. Beyond this optimal design point, any increase in frequency is met with a sharp rise in power, explained by the design becoming faster than real time, thus requiring no additional resources but disproportionately decreasing end-to-end latency.